micked99/wspr-to-sondehub-script/README.md

 20260510
 Fixed datetime error: DeprecationWarning: The default datetime adapter is deprecated as of Python 3.12; see the sqlite3 documentation for suggested replacement recipes cur.execute("INSERT INTO newspots VALUES(?,?,?,?,?,?,?,?,?,?)", (row)) in this code: #!/usr/bin/python3

-20260531 Sanity filter added in telemetry.py, ignores +-1° jumps within 10 minutes
+20260531 Sanity filter added in telemetry.py, ignores +-1° jumps within 10 minutes<br>
 20260605 Sanity filter improvement, handle dateline crossing correctly